In Defense of Project Management For Software Teams - Slashdot

 faceid (Score:1)

-Bad apples make the basket look bad (Score:2)
+Bad apples make the basket look bad (Score:5, Insightful)

 You know, I'm a bass player (when I get the time).
 Nothing even close to, say, Flea, mind you, but decent enough.
 Ever heard the bass player jokes?
 We're dumb, can't play, have no talent, you name it.
 Why?
 Because there's a lot, an awful lot, of really, really crappy ones.
 Why?
 Because of how bands start out.
 The guy who can play guitar well does lead, the guy who can play passable does the rhythm and the one that can barely coordinate fretting and strumming gets bass.
-Because you can't fuck up too much the
+Because you can't fuck up too much there, it's easier and with a bit of luck nobody notices when you suck, can't hit a note or be in time.
+Bass is easy to pick up, hard to master, I can tell you, but it's easy to not fuck up too badly early on.
+And if you fuck up, someone's gonna pick up your slack and play the bass for the records.

 The big picture (Score:1)